 So… What could be another (much better) option?

 To do what Rodger did, and have your remote team handle it.
 Having a global and remote team handling invoices for UST is what got them from seven-day invoices to real-time.
 Heck, sometimes invoices are even sent TOO FAST!
 And we’ve had to slow it down.

 Isn't that a much better "problem"?
 And one that puts more dollars in the bank while keeping your billing team focused on higher-value tasks.
 So while you may not be able to change the payment terms of your clients, you CAN change how quickly they get your invoices.

 If they pay in 30 days, no need to make it 37.

-At Origo, we can help growth-minded Field Service executives recover the profit leaks from slow invoices.
+At Origo, we can help growth-minded mid-market industry executives recover the profit leaks from slow invoices.
 We help you slash disputes, too, by bringing a dedicated remote team to handle your invoices, no matter how “complex” your current billing process is, or which CRM you use, or how many SKUs there are.

 And that’s just one of the specialized remote programs that we are bringing to reshape the industry.
 If you want to know if your company is suffering from a profit leak or two, click this link: